allenyin/reading_list/_posts/2016-12-17-Lebedev2005-CorticalAdaptationDuringBMIControl.md

 1. Principle finding: **Once cortical ensemble activity is switched to represent the movements of the artificial actuator, it is less representative of the movement of the animal's own limb**, as evidence by how tuning to hand velocity decreases from pole-control to BCWH.

-    - Neuronal tuning to robot movements may be enhanced due to increased correlation between neurons (attention leads to synchrony$$^2$$).
+    - Neuronal tuning to robot movements may be enhanced due to increased correlation between neurons (attention leads to synchrony $^2$).

     - Supports evidence that cortical motor areas include cognitive signals as well as limb movements.
-Limb representation is highly flexible and susceptible to illusions and mental imagery (rubber arm). **Neuronal mechanisms underlying adaptive properties$$^1$$ may be responsible for cortical ensemble adaptation during the BMI operation.**
+Limb representation is highly flexible and susceptible to illusions and mental imagery (rubber arm). **Neuronal mechanisms underlying adaptive properties $^1$ may be responsible for cortical ensemble adaptation during the BMI operation.**

 2. BMI design makes any modulation of neuronal activity translate into movement of the actuator.
 To interpret it as reflection of new representation of artificial actuators, uses the following evidence: